By Peter Staunton

 “Sometimes they think they are Spain,” Costa Rica striker Joel Campbell told the press before the final qualifier on Tuesday.
 “Mexicans have to learn to show respect."
 Confidence is not high in the Mexican ranks at the moment, however, and things could get even worse.

 Two 6-0 defeats would be hard to survive for any manager but for Holger Osieck, the now-deposed coach of Australia, the losses to Brazil and France were the straw that broke the camel's back.

-The Socceroos labored to qualification for the World Cup, betraying their status as one of the AFC's strongest teams.
-They struggled against Thailand and Oman, incredibly, and were reliant on a late Joshua Kennedy header against Iraq in June to book their ticket.
+The Socceroos laboured to qualification for the World Cup, betraying their status as one of the AFC's strongest teams.
+They struggled against Thailand and Oman, incredibly, and were reliant on a late Joshua Kennedy header against Iraq in June to book their tickets.
 In between they lost to Jordan.
 It was too much to bear for a generation of Australia fans brought up on the achievements of the "Golden Generation".

 Unfortunately, it is that generation of Schwarzer, Neill, Wilkshire, Cahill and Bresciano who still form the core for Australia a long way past their peaks.
 New players, like Tommy Oar and Tom Rogic, were not sufficiently trusted by Osieck, meaning the next wave of Australian players are without the sufficient match experience for a challenge like the World Cup.